Shadow Work for Relationship Patterns: Why Different People Feel the Same

 • “Conflict means the relationship is failing.”

-Shadow work helps bring these hidden beliefs into awareness so they can be questioned and transformed.
+Shadow work helps bring these hidden beliefs into awareness so they can be questioned rather than automatically trusted.

 💔 Repeating Toxic Relationships and the Shadow